A Latika team member helps a child paint a colourful house on an easel

 • Relationships and Boundaries

-Disabled children don’t get out as much because of mobility challenges; sometimes their behavior can be tough to manage in public.
-Transport issues make it difficult for parents and stares from people add to discomfort.
-As a result, these children often miss out on valuable opportunities to interact with people and the world, and develop confidence.
+Many disabled children don’t get out as much because of mobility challenges or behavioral issues.
+Inaccessible public transport makes it difficult for parents, and stares from people add to their discomfort.
+As a result, these children often miss out on valuable opportunities to interact with people and the world around them and to develop confidence.

 Our regular experiential visits are more than learning opportunities.
 It’s a way for our children to expand their boundaries from home to other places and it provides them much-needed exposure to the community.
 It’s also important for the community!
 The more disabled people are out and about, the richer and more vibrant our communities become.